2017–18 World Boxing Super Series – cruiserweight division: Semifinals

 All four pre-tournament champions emerged from the quarterfinals, retaining their respective cruiserweight world champion titles: Usyk as champion of the WBO; Briedis as champion of the WBC; Gassiev as champion of the IBF; and Dorticos as champion of the WBA.
 This meant that each semifinal bout would result in a champion unifying two sanctioning bodies' titles.

+Usyk vs. Briedis

 On 27 January 2018, Usyk defeated Briedis by a majority decision, becoming the unified WBC–WBO champion.

+Gassiev vs. Dorticos

 On 3 February 2018, Gassiev defeated Dorticos by a technical knockout in the 12th round, becoming the unified WBA–IBF champion.

 Final

 Initially, the final was scheduled for 11 May 2018 in Jeddah, Saudi Arabia, but later it was rescheduled for 21 July 2018 in Moscow, Russia.

 Usyk defeated Gassiev by a unanimous decision, unifying the cruiserweight titles of all four major sanctioning organizations, becoming the undisputed cruiserweight world champion.